TaylanUB/scheme-bytestructures/README.md

 convert between Scheme objects and byte-sequences.
 Its instances are created with a constant size, a bytevector-ref procedure, and a bytevector-set procedure.
-E.g. the following is the definition of `uint8`:
+E.g. the following is the definition of `uint8`, in r7/uint8.scm:

     (define uint8
       (make-bytestructure-descriptor
-        ;; The 1 is the size, in bytes.
         (list bs:simple 1 bytevector-u8-ref bytevector-u8-set!)))

+(The 1 is the size, in bytes.)

-All the usual numeric types are readily provided by the module: float\[le,be\], double\[le,be\], \[u\]int(8,16,32,64)\[le,be\]
+If your Scheme implementation supports (rnrs bytevectors) from R6RS, you can import r6/numeric.scm to get all the usual numeric types: float\[le,be\], double\[le,be\], \[u\]int(8,16,32,64)\[le,be\]

-Also native-sized ones, derived from Guile's FFI module:
+On Guile you can import guile/numeric-native.scm to get the following:
 \[unsigned-\](short,int,long), `size_t`, `ssize_t`, `ptrdiff_t`

 Compound types
 --------------

-The module comes with the four usual compound types: vector, struct, union, and pointer.
+The module comes with vector, struct, and union types for R7RS, and a pointer type for Guile.

 We've already covered the vector type.
 One more thing to note about them is that they don't do bounds-checking; an off-bounds index will